webino/WebinoDraw/README.md

   Modularity of draw is provided by custom classes which consumes DOM nodes, options and data to make operations over DOM nodes.

-  *Copy code, paste it to your module config, change ".customclass" and play.*

 **drawElement**

   Use it to modify element of page.